veebch/ir-see/README.md

 This is intended to be a resource that gives some pointers for easily capturing infrared images using a digital sensor, as well as simple ways to post-process them.

-The software is bare-bones.
-It would be relatively easy to add a preview window to the body, but for now, this is plenty.
+The script is bare-bones.
+It would be relatively easy to add a physical preview window to the body, but for now, this is plenty.
 The camera is operated headless and is just intended as a simple proof-of-concept.
 Make sure you use SSH with X forwarding so that you can see the preview window.

 ## Hardware
 ### For the Still Photography video